danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 - `loadJSON()`:[^json] As discussed in the preceding chapter, this is the function that loads a JSON file (from a file or a URL).
 In this sample code, the function is used to send the web API (in the form of a URL) request, and receive the response in the JSON format.
 The callback function is to turn the returned data into an object: `loadJSON(request, gotData);`.

-- `loadImage()`[^img1] and `image()`:[^img2] are both used to load and display images.
+- `loadImage()`[^img1] and `image()`:[^img2] They are both used to load and display images.
 Data such as sound, files, images, and videos are objects that need to be loaded before they can be processed.
 For this sample code, we do not know the location of the file in advance, therefore this cannot be loaded by the `preload()` function.
 This is why the callback function is used to handle the time gap between requesting and receiving the image, e.g. `loadImage(getImg, img=> {}});`.

 - `loadPixels()`:[^pixel] If you want to manipulate or analyze the data in an image, this function can extract and manipulate information on each image pixel, loading the data into the built-in `pixels[]` array.
 We will examine this in more detail below.